-Learn how to control severe bleeding.
+Learn first aid for severe bleeding.
 Severe bleeding is a critical situation which, if not taken care of, can lead to volume shock and death.
+This post explains the best methods for the control of bleeding.

 IMPORTANT: No amount of reading can compare to a medical course with a professional trainer.
 A standard first aid course is good.
 A Remote Area First Aid Course or higher is best.